Nickguitar/reverse-shell/README.md

 This is a fork from [lukechilds' version](https://github.com/lukechilds/reverse-shell), which was made in NodeJS.

-I made this in PHP and added more payloads.
-I'll probably add more functions in the future.
+I made this in PHP, added more payloads and the function to use a specific payload.

+### Payloads

+- PHP, PHP2, PHP3, PHP4, PHP5, PHP6, PHP7, PHP8
+- Python, python2, python3, python4
+- Perl, perl2
+- Socat, socat2
+- Ruby, ruby2
+- Bash, bash2
+- Ncat, ncat2
+- Telnet
+- Awk
+- Sh
+- Go

 ## Usage